 - What Happens During The DUI Investigation During The Stop And Could Anything That Happens There Impact The Sentencing Down The Line?

 - What Additional Financial Penalties Could Someone Face For DUI Convictions In Connecticut?
 Is There Any Additional Financial Consequences To These Convictions?

 - What Could An Early Intervention By A DUI Attorney Potentially Do For The Future Sentencing Of Your Charges If You Are Convicted?

 - What Is The Interstate Driving License Compact?
 How Does It Relate To DUI Charges?

 - Can An Officer Confiscate My Out Of State License?

 - Which DUIs Would Count as a Prior Conviction Toward Any Current Charges I Might Be Facing?

-- Can You Avoid Jail Time for a Second or Third DUI in Connecticut?
+- Will I Go to Jail for a Second or Third DUI in Connecticut?

 - If I Disagree With The Administration Per Se Hearing Decision, Is It Possible To Appeal It?